timotheuslin/ZapNvme.efi/README.md

 ## Code tree setup and build:
 1. git-clone edk2-stable202002
-2. git-clone this package to the root folder of the edk2-stable202002 codetree.
+2. git-clone this package to the root folder of the above git-cloned EDK2 codetree.
-3. Build this package as building a general EDK'2 package.
+3. Build this package as the way of building a general EDK2's package.

 ## Usage of ZapNvme
+0. Boot into the EFI Shell.<br>
 1. To get the NVME info including the serial number<br>
     `ZapNvme info`
-2. To clean the GPT tables<br>
+2. To wipe out the GPT.
+The serial number can be the first 6 characters.<br>
     `ZapNvme zap Nvme_SSD_serial_number`<br>
-    **WARNING: The specified NVME SSD's GPT tables would be wiped out !**
+    **WARNING: The specified NVME SSD's GUID Partition Tables would be wiped out !**

-## Known limitations:
-1. Only Linux build is tested.
-Windows and Xcode are not covered.

 ## (Optional) Build using iPug: